Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Numerical Results

 \section{Numerical Results}

 As discussed in Sec.~\ref{sec:protocol_specific}, in many settings, current state-of-the-art error mitigation methods do not mitigate the effects of cost concentration.
 Nevertheless, as discussed in Sec.~\ref{sec:costcorruption}, trainability of VQAs is also affected by other cost-corrupting effects.
 We expect that error mitigation can reverse some of the effects due to cost corruption that affect the trainability of VQAs when the effects of cost concentration are not too severe.
 In this section, we numerically investigate the effects of error mitigation on trainability in such a setting to provide possible evidence towards beneficial effects of error mitigation.
-To this end, we focus on CDR as in some settings it does not worsen the effects of cost concentration, as shown in Sec.~\ref{sec:CDR}.
+To this end, we focus on CDR as in some settings it does not worsen the effects of cost concentration, as shown in Sec.~\ref{sec:CDR}. {While we use this result as a guiding heuristic for the choice of the error mitigation method, we note that a direct comparison of the performance of various methods would be necessary to establish the optimal method for a particular optimization task.}

-We perform our numerical experiments by simulating the Quantum Approximate Optimization Algorithm (QAOA)~\cite{farhi2014quantum} for 5-qubit MaxCut problems.
-We use a realistic noise model of an IBM quantum computer~\cite{cincio2021machine}, which has been obtained by gate set tomography of IBM's Ourense quantum device.
-Further, we assume linear connectivity of the simulated quantum computer.
+We perform our numerical experiments by simulating the Quantum Approximate Optimization Algorithm (QAOA)~\cite{farhi2014quantum} for 5-qubit {and 8-qubit} MaxCut problems. {For $n=5$ we use a realistic noise model of an IBM quantum computer~\cite{cincio2021machine}, which has been obtained by gate set tomography of IBM's Ourense quantum device.
+In the case of $n=8$ we modify the noise model taking a convex combination of the IBM's Ourense and noiseless process matrices to reduce the noise strength by a factor of $5$ with respect to the real device.
+This noise reduction was necessary to ensure trainability of the ansatz as for our problem larger $n$ implies more layers of native gates in the optimized circuits and consequently larger cost concentration.} Furthermore, we assume here linear connectivity of the simulated quantum computer.

 A MaxCut problem is defined for a graph $G=(V,E)$ of nodes $V$ and edges $E$.
 The problem is to find a bipartition of the nodes into two sets which maximizes the number of edges connecting the sets.
 This problem can be reformulated as finding the ground state of a Hamiltonian